 The risk profile is potentially further raised by the fact that cyanobacteria are inherently more opportunistic and adaptive than algae, so they are better placed to take advantage of any transient shifts in the stoichiometric balance.

-Our approach has been to look beyond engineering and inorganic chemistry and through Systems Theory, biochemistry understand a water body as a biotic system or biome.
-Under this paradigm we are able to understand and articulate the dynamics of the interplay between the Water Cycle and the Nutrient Cycle.
-This makes it clear that the solution to managing the unavoidable build-up of in lake total Phosphorus created by conventional stoichiometric based interventions is to invoke the Nutrient Cycle to take up Phosphorus by directing it into the food chain rather than into the production of biomass in the form of cyanobacteria, algae and aquatic weeds.
+Our approach has been to look beyond engineering and inorganic chemistry and through Systems Theory, biochemistry understands a water body as a biotic system or biome.
+Under this paradigm, we are able to understand and articulate the dynamics of the interplay between the Water Cycle and the Nutrient Cycle.
+This makes it clear that the solution to managing the unavoidable build-up of in-lake total Phosphorus created by conventional stoichiometric based interventions is to invoke the Nutrient Cycle to take up Phosphorus by directing it into the food chain rather than into the production of biomass in the form of cyanobacteria, algae, and aquatic weeds.